Connect with others who understand.

 Bone Marrow Tests

 Looking inside the bone marrow can help doctors determine whether lymphoma has spread in that area.
 To analyze the bone marrow, doctors may perform a bone marrow biopsy, in which they remove a small sample of bone tissue, or a bone marrow aspiration, in which they take out a sample of fluid.
+A doctor will look at this sample under a microscope.
+People with SMZL can have villous lymphocytes — abnormal B cells that look like cobblestones.

 Surgery